fishtree-attempt/simple-linear-regression-public-health/episodes/06-fitAndAssumptionSLR.md

 A) Does the outcome variable reflect the *phenomenon of interest*?
 For example, it would not be appropriate to take our `Pulse` vs `PhysActive` model as representative of the effect of physical activity on general health.
 B) Does the model include *all relevant explanatory variables*?
 For example, we might decide that our model of `TotChol` vs `BMI` requires inclusion of the `SmokeNow` variable.
 While not discussed in this lesson, inclusion of more than one explanatory variable is covered in the [multiple linear regression for public health](https://carpentries-incubator.github.io/multiple-linear-regression-public-health/) lesson.
 C) Does the model generalise to our *case of interest*?
 For example, it would not be appropriate to model the effect of a *change* in physical activity on pulse using out `Pulse` vs `PhysActive` model.
-Neither would it be appropriate to take the model, which was constructed using people of all ages, as representative of the effect of physical activity on pulse in those aged 70+.
-In both examples, we would need a model constructed on different data to answer the question.
+Neither would it be appropriate to use the model, which was constructed using people of all ages, if we were specifically interested the effect of physical activity on pulse in those aged 70+.
+In both examples, we would need a model constructed on different data to answer the research question.

 >## Exercise
 > You are asked to model the effect of age on general health of South-Americans.